January 12, 1905 - January 2, 1974 Nederland, Texas

 Maurice Woodward Ritter, better known as "Tex" embodied the spirit and nostalgia of the American Cowboy.
-He was born in Panola County, Texas he moved to Nederland, Texas as a child.
+He was born in Panola County, Texas and moved to Nederland, Texas as a child.

 In 1932, he starred in New York City's first broadcast Western, The Lone Star Rangers.
 Ritter also wrote and starred in Cowboy Tom's Roundup on WINS-AM, a daily children's program.